danilw/nanovg-vulkan-min-integration-demo/README.md

 ./Vkexample_nvg
 ```

+*Release* download has example build for Windows and Linux x11/Wayland.

 *Hotkeys* - 1 (NanoVG demo hotkey) , 2 (set fps to 30), Space pause.

 *Launch option* - `--gpu X` (X is 0/1/2 etc) select Vulkan GPU to use, by default selected Discrete GPU.